The Sutter Buttes Are The Smallest Mountain Range In The World!

 The Sutter Buttes are the southernmost cluster of inactive volcanoes positioned in the heart of what was the territory of the Maidu Indians.
 Their name for the buttes was Histum Yani… and the rough translation means the “Middle Mountains”.

 Today, we understand that the Sutter Buttes are located in the Sacramento Valley approximately 50 miles north of the city of Sacramento.
 The buttes cover an area ten miles long and ten miles wide just to the east of the small town of Colusa, and they can be seen for over 100 miles over the valley floor.
-It could be said that the buttes are a good place to begin to get away from the hustle & bustle of the major metropolitan areas of California.

 They are, in fact, considered to be the “smallest mountain range in the world”.
 They qualify for this distinction for the following reason: In the field of topography, a ‘mountain’ must be at least 2,000 feet tall.
 The Sutter Buttes squeak by at 2,060 feet above sea level.

-The Sutter Buttes Offer A Unique California Hiking Opportunity:
+The Sutter Buttes Offer A Unique California

 The buttes have been added to the California State Park System and are going through the process of determining land use.

-(MMF) is a non-profit organization formed with the purpose of educating the general public in the importance of the natural and cultural resources and to encourage preservation, understanding, and good stewardship of these resources.
+Until these issues are resolved, the buttes are privately held and can only be hiked with permission.
+However, the Middle Mountain Interpretive Hikes (MMIH) is a non-profit organization formed with the purpose of educating the general public in the importance of the natural and cultural resources and to encourage preservation, understanding, and good stewardship of these resources.

 It should be noted that no hiking or backpacking opportunities are available during the summer season due to extreme fire hazard.

-You Will Need A Place To Park Your Class C Motorhome:
+You Will Need A Place To Park Your Class C Motorhome

 Just on the northern outskirts of Colusa along the Sacramento River is the Colusa-Sacarmento River State Recreation Area.
 There is camping here... although, motorhomes have to be smaller than 27 feet and trailers must be under 24 feet.
 The park is near downtown Colusa, nine miles east of I-5 on Highway 20, north of Sacramento.
 The telephone number is (530) 458-4927.

-Colusa-Sacramento River State Recreation AreaLatitude: 39.21766 Longitude: -122.01528
+Colusa-Sacramento River State Recreation Area

 There is great fishing at this site along the Sacramento River.
 In fact, it is one of the best stretches of river fishing in California.
 Depending on the time of year, you can catch king salmon, steelhead, rainbow trout, and striped bass.
 This California park also has WI-FI available.